JiwoonKim/Interview-Endgame/react.md

 ```

 7. ### What are props?
    Props are __inputs to components__.
 They are __data passed down from a parent component to a child component__.
-Since they are read-only, they should note be modified in any way.
+Since they are read-only, they should not be modified in any way.

 8. ### What is a state?
    A state of a component is an __object that holds some information that may change over the lifetime of the component__.
 State is __used for internal communication inside component__.

 9. ### What is the difference between state and props?
    Both props and state are plain JavaScript objects.